ashleydavis/photosphere/README.md

 # Photosphere

-This is the official ongoing monorepo for Photosphere, a cross-platform application for managing your photos (videos coming later).
+This is the official ongoing monorepo for Photosphere, a cross-platform application for managing your photos and videos.

+Photosphere is designed to be self-hosted and requires the following resources:
+- Host the static web page.
+- Host the Docker container.
+- Provide a MongoDB database.
-Photosphere is designed to be easy to host for yourself.
-Host the web page, supply an AWS S3 bucket (other storage providers coming later), and you are ready to go.
+- Provide an AWS S3 bucket (other storage providers coming later).
+- Provide an Auth0 account for authentication.

 Contained herein are the code for Photosphere's:
 - Backend